thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/t2-leadership-project-recommendations.md

 - do you want to work towards leadership?
 - Grade aims in onboarding form for team splits

+## QA recommendations

+- promote compliance
+- encourage creation of testing tools and framework resources (installation, guides, how-tos) to be shared across the company for teams with similar tech/languages (and document expanded resources for this in the handbook).
+- may wish to have different QA team members (in event of a QA team being created) focusing on different products/tech to assist in ability to liaise/support across teams with similar products and so knowledge and test strategy approaches can be shared across teams.

 ## OnTrack

 ### Front-end Migrations